 If you’re more a visual person, I recommend checking out this YouTube video on how to install an exhaust fan.
 It’ll show you, step by step, what you need to do and how you should be doing it.

-Caring for a Bathroom Exhaust Fan
+Caring for Your New Bathroom Fan

 All you have to do is stand on a step stool to wash the grate and dust the fan once a year.
 Take the grate off, put it in some warm water and dish soap and scrub until clean.
 You also need to dust or vacuum your fan while you’re on the step stool.
 Then, dry your grate completely, attach it to the fan, and you’re done!